Best soundbases 2019: budget TV speaker upgrades

 A soundbase is a handy, space-saving solution for situations (read: room dimensions) where a 'bar just isn't practical, and it'll give your TV far more oomph in the sound department too.

 You can get HDMI or digital optical inputs, the option of wireless Bluetooth audio and a sizable boost in sound performance when it comes to TV or films.
 Interested?
 Course you are.
 And you should be, with this little lot.
 What follows is a roundup of the best soundbases we've tested.
-And with Black Friday around the corner, it's the time to equip yourself with knowledge and get ready to pounce on a bargain.
+And with Black Friday around the corner, it's the time to equip yourself with knowledge and thus, be poised and ready to pounce on a bargain.

 Q Acoustics seems to be in for a penny, in for a pound when it comes to boosting TV sound.
 From speakers to soundbars and now soundbases, the British company has turned out brilliant-sounding products.
 This particular product even won What Hi-Fi?'s coveted 2019 Award for the the best soundbase currently on the market – so you know you're buying quality.
 The M2 is sturdy enough to sit comfortably underneath a fairly big-screen TV.
 It can handle weight of up to 25kg, which is a few kilos more than most 65in LCD TVs.
 You'll find ARC-compatible HDMI, optical, RCA and 3.5mm inputs, and it supports streaming over Bluetooth, too.